zenkri/Cognitive-Automotive-Lab/README.md

 </p>

 # Competition Day
-We are very glad for being the winning team of the competition of the 2019 edition.
+We are very glad for being the winning team of the 2019 edition of the CAL competition.

 <p align="center">
   <img src="readme_images/finals_vid.gif" width="800">